 Nathan Hewitt (Queens, New York): Nathan Hewitt (he/him) is a nonprofit worker, fiscal sponsorship nerd, and radical administrator fascinated by solidarity-based community decisionmaking processes and governance structures.
 He previously worked with a major US fiscal sponsor as well as in small business operations, grantwriting, theatre administration, community arts programming, and noncommercial radio.
 Also a musician and activist, Nathan is based in Queens, New York.

-Alina Manko (Wellington, New Zealand): Weaving together her process-orientated mind with a genuine joy of connecting with the wonderful community we are part of, her role is strongly focused on operations as well as supporting the initiatives OCF hosts, to help them to make the most of their Open Collective experience.
+Alina Manko (Wellington, New Zealand): Weaving together her process-orientated mind with a genuine joy of connecting with the wonderful community we are part of, her role is strongly focused on operations as well as supporting the Collectives OCF hosts, to help them to make the most of their Open Collective experience.
 After years spent in a more traditional work setting, the last few years of her working life were spent on deliberately finding herself collaborating with people and projects making an actual difference and connecting people.

 Ember Buck (Tucson, Arizona): Ember is a queer border activist with a passion for literature, alternative family-building, futurism and space exploration.
-They have traveled to all continents save Antarctica and have worked across myriad sectors to support locally-led activist and humanitarian initiatives to launch, scale, and increase reach and impact, doing things like grant writing, group facilitation, event coordination and impact reporting.
+They have traveled to all continents save Antarctica and have worked across myriad sectors to support locally-led activist and humanitarian Collectives to launch, scale, and increase reach and impact, doing things like grant writing, group facilitation, event coordination and impact reporting.
 They live with their partner and really cool baby.